mjrousos/aspnetcore-workshop/Labs/3-Alternate. Startup, Hosting and Middleware.md

 1. Go to `Startup.cs` in the `Configure` method and add `UseStaticFiles` before the `UseSwagger` call.
 Each of the `Use` statements in this method registers a piece of middleware which will act (in order) on incoming HTTP requests to produce a response.
+The `UseMvc` call registers middleware to route requests to MVC controllers, for example.
+This new static file middleware will return static files (images, css, js, html, etc.) from the application's web root.

     ```cs
     public void Configure(IApplicationBuilder app, IHostingEnvironment env)